MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 ## Setup the witness

-When using Storage Spaces Direct in a cluster a witness resource is not automatically created as there are no shared disks yet.
-You can use either an Azure cloud witness or a file share witness.
+A witness resource is highly recommended for all clusters.
+Two-node clusters need a witness so that either server going offline does not cause the other node to become unavailable as well.
 Three and higher-node clusters need a witness to be able to withstand two servers failing or being offline.
-Two-node clusters need a witness so that either server going offline does not cause the other node to become unavailable as well.
 You can use a file share as a witness, or use an Azure cloud witness.

-A cloud witness is recommended.
+A cloud witness is recommended if all server nodes have a reliable Internet connection.
+For more information, see [Deploy a Cloud Witness for a Failover Cluster](https://docs.microsoft.com/windows-server/failover-clustering/deploy-cloud-witness)

 1. In Windows Admin Center, under **Tools**, select **Settings**.
 1. In the right pane, select **Witness**.